 Ensure that all riders are wearing an approved cycle helmet

 Your main roles on the ride are:

-- To regulate the pace of ride to that of the slowest rider and be prepared to adjust the route accordingly.
-Once you have accepted someone to come on the ride, it is your responsibility to make sure they stay with the group, even if it means holding others up.
-If there is a total mismatch, consider splitting the group into two or, if one person is significantly slower, try to allow them to drop back to a slower group.
-The routes are such that this is usually possible, but don’t just ditch them.
+- To regulate the pace of the ride to that of the slowest rider and be prepared to adjust the route accordingly.
+Once you have accepted someone to come on the ride, you must make sure they stay with the group, even if it means holding others up.
+If there is a total mismatch, consider splitting the group into two or if one person is significantly slower, try to allow them to drop back to a slower group.
+The routes are such that this is usually possible but don’t just ditch them.

 - To follow the route.
 Ideally, you will know the route well enough to manage with your Garmin just as a back-up.
 That way, you can anticipate places where it is ok for some of the quicker riders to go off the front and a good place to re-group.
 If you are trying out a new route, just make sure riders don’t go off the front and be firm in asking them to stay behind you